Ontario Line: Exhibition

 Exhibition station will be located on the north side of Exhibition GO Station along GO Transit's Lakeshore West rail corridor.
 There will be a shared concourse between the Ontario Line and GO Transit train services.
 A Metrolinx goal is to reduce congestion at Union Station by 14 percent by encouraging passengers to use the Ontario Line.
 Riders can also transfer to the 509 and 511 streetcars at Exhibition Loop.

 The portal to the tunnelled portion of the line will be just east of the station platforms.
 Tail tracks will extend west of the platforms to Dufferin Street for storing and turning back trains and a possible future extension.
 At Exhibition station, the Ontario Line will have separate arrival and departure platforms with the turnback switches being west of the platforms.
 153 Dufferin Street, opposite Dufferin Gate Loop, is planned to be an eventual substation.
 A new station entrance will be built at 1 Atlantic Avenue to serve Liberty Village to the north.

 Possible expansion plans

 In February 2022, the Ontario Ministry of Transportation (MTO) released the Connecting the GGH: A Transportation Plan for the Greater Golden Horseshoe to provide a 30-year vision for enhanced mobility within and across the Greater Golden Horseshoe (GGH), including future expansion plans for the Ontario Line.
-In the document, the MTO proposed a conceptual cross-regional rapid transit corridor that includes a "transit loop that connects the Ontario Line to new major transit hubs where regional services connect, including Pearson International Airport in Mississauga and Richmond Hill Centre, and to other subway and GO Rail lines".
+In the document, the MTO proposed a conceptual cross-regional rapid transit corridor that includes a "transit loop that connects the Ontario Line to new major transit hubs where regional services connect, including Toronto Pearson International Airport in Mississauga and Richmond Hill Centre, and to other subway and GO Rail lines".

 On March 20, 2024, City of Toronto staff presented a report to city council on corridor evaluation results for the prioritization of planned higher-order transit projects, which yielded the following results: